Deploy a local Kubernetes Cluster ¶

 Stop the cluster ¶

-When you are finished, you can remove the cluster by running the following command.
-Doing so will require you to create the cluster and install the ingress controller when you want another cluster.
+When you are finished, you can remove the cluster by running the following command, which removes the cluster completely.
+You will be required to recreate the cluster and reinstall the ingress controller to use kind

 kind delete cluster --name ping